v2e4lisp/zbx/README.md

     $ gem install zbx

 ### For rails users
-configurateion.
+Configurateion.
 Yes, you can overwirte these by passing new value to ZBX.client.
+Puts the following lines into `./config/initializers/zbx.rb`
 ```ruby
 ZBX.config do |config|
   config.api_url = 'https://zabbix-api-url'